ysmood/got/lib/diff/README.md

 # Overview

 A simple lib to diff two string with pretty output.
+It also provide some low-level API to customize the output.